aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/it-works-why.svg)](https://forthebadge.com)

-* ALPHA IS A PRE DEVELOPMENT BRANCH, DO NOT EXPECT USER FACING ISSUES TO BE ADDRESSED IN THIS BRANCH!

 * Udemy Coupon Grabber & Course Enroller: Grab FREE Coupons!

 Do you want to LEARN NEW STUFF for FREE?
 Don't worry, with the power of